 During the Great Depression, there were families who depended upon Pigeons to survive.
 Indeed, Pigeons made the vital difference for them, in allowing them to get through what otherwise would have been desperate times.

-Families would keep pigeons in a loft, a barn, or even a dovecote in the yard.
+Families would keep pigeons in a loft, a barn, or even a dovecote in the yard, and many homes had pigeon nests built in over the front porch.
 Most of the pigeons were wild pigeons, which are easily trapped, or which will voluntarily come in to roost if favorable conditions are provided.

 The pigeons were free to roam, scavenging food from surrounding crops, fields, hedges, and cities.
 Pigeons are great flyers, so they can cover many miles in a day, traveling long distances to gather food.
 Given a nice place to nest, pigeons will take care of themselves.